HIPAA Compliance Services for Healthcare Providers in Philadelphia, PA

 HIPAA's Security Rule requires covered entities to implement administrative, physical, and technical safeguards, but leaves implementation flexible.
 That flexibility creates risk: organizations that interpret "addressable" safeguards as optional, or that haven't revisited their risk analysis in several years, are often more exposed than they know.
 For a full breakdown of what the Security Rule requires, see our complete HIPAA compliance guide.

 A defensible compliance program requires a documented risk analysis under 45 CFR § 164.308(a)(1), followed by a risk management plan that addresses identified gaps.
-Policies and procedures must be current and tailored to your actual workflows, workforce training must be role-specific and documented, and the program as a whole must be reviewed on a regular cycle.
+Policies and procedures must be current and written around your actual workflows, workforce training must be role-specific and documented, and the program as a whole must be reviewed on a regular cycle.

-For organizations handling electronic protected health information (ePHI) across multiple systems — EHR platforms, billing vendors, cloud storage, and remote access tools among them — the technical safeguard requirements around access controls, audit logging, and transmission security warrant close review against what each system actually does in practice.
+For organizations handling electronic protected health information (ePHI) across multiple systems (EHR platforms, billing vendors, cloud storage, and remote access tools among them) the technical safeguard requirements around access controls, audit logging, and transmission security warrant close review against what each system actually does in practice.

 Risk Analysis

-A formal risk analysis under 45 CFR § 164.308(a)(1) identifies where ePHI is stored, transmitted, and processed — and where current controls fall short.
+A formal risk analysis under 45 CFR § 164.308(a)(1) identifies where ePHI is stored, transmitted, and processed, and where current controls fall short.
 This is the required foundation of any defensible HIPAA program.
 See also our overview of risk analysis vs. risk assessment.

 Policies & Procedures

-HIPAA requires written policies covering privacy, security, and breach notification — tailored to your actual workflows, not copied from a generic template.
+HIPAA requires written policies covering privacy, security, and breach notification: written around your actual workflows, not copied from a generic template.
 We draft, review, and update documentation your program requires.

 Business Associate Agreements